-Fruit is a tricky one.
-Fruit provides you with some nutrients and fiber yet it is more simple in nature due to fructose.
+Fruit provides you with nutrients and fiber, yet it is more simple in nature due to fructose.
 If you are drinking its juice, you won’t get the fiber that makes it better for you and easier for digestion.
-If you do “juicing” make sure to get fiber from other sources.
+But whole fruit is definitely something good to eat.

-Whole grain includes the germ, bran and endosperm.
-Simply put, that means all the fibers and nutrients are left in.
+Whole grain includes all the parts of the wheat (germ, bran and endosperm).
+That means all the nutrients are left in.
 Wheat flours or white flours are stripped of some and all nutrients, respectively, and the product will be fortified with vitamins instead.
 The bran and germ may be taken out.
 This makes breads taste better and more chewy, which people like.
-“Multi-grain” can include any combination of flours and does not mean it is whole grain.
-Whole grain examples include quinoa, farro, barley, and buckwheat.
+“Multi-grain” can include any combination of flours and does not always mean it is whole grain.

 Whole wheat breads tend to be loaded with other junk.
-Unless you make your own bread, it’s best to be limit your intake.
-There is also the concern for gluten and its health effects, but that is another story.
-See the ingredients in this “healthy” wheat bread.
+Unless you make your own bread, it’s best to be limit your intake of processed breads.

 Altering Complex Carbohydrates